MSc in Ergonomics, Member of National Back Exchange, Conference Director, Chair of the Kent group.

 info@rise4disability.com

-Copyright © 2024 RISE Expo - All Rights Reserved.
+Copyright © 2024 Rise4Disability - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.